HumbleData/beginners-data-workshop/README.md

 ## Local environment setup

+This document contains instructions on how to run the workshop using either `uv` or `conda` (Miniconda).

 ### UV Installation
+To run this workshop locally using `uv`, first you will need to [install uv](https://docs.astral.sh/uv/getting-started/installation/) on your computer.

+Once it is done, follow the instructions below:

 1. Create a virtual python virtual environment 3.10+
 	* `uv venv humble-data-workshop --python 3.10`
 2. Activate the virtual environment.